The Intricate Dance of Prompt Complexity, Quality, Diversity, and Consistency in T2I Models: Conclusion

 \section{Conclusion}

-\textbf{Conclusion. } In this paper, we presented an in-depth analysis of the utility of synthetic data as a function of prompt complexity, including synthetic and large-scale real data evaluations.
+\textbf{Conclusion. } In this paper, we \xf{proposed a new evaluation framework} and presented an in-depth analysis of the utility of synthetic data as a function of prompt complexity, including synthetic and large-scale real data evaluations.
 Our synthetic experiments show that generalizing to more general conditions is harder than the other way round.
-Our study suggests that prompt complexity is a crucial axis to consider when sampling from T2I models, and requires more investigation when generating from very general prompts.
-In addition, diversity is a key feature of real-world image distributions, which is still not properly captured by synthetic images from the state-of-the-art T2I models when no explicit prompt expansion is conducted during inference.
-The evaluation reveals several interesting observations: 1) Increasing prompt complexity reduces the gap between synthetic and real data distributions, suggesting that the models struggle to handle very general prompts.
-2) Inference-time interventions tend to enhance the diversity at the cost of yielding generations outside the support of real data, while reaching a sweet balance point evaluated by FDD.
-3) Prompt expansion is a strong approach to increase the diversity and quality of synthetic data, which aligns with our synthetic experiments.
-Coupling prompt expansion with advanced guidance techniques results in the most appealing utility trade-offs.
+Our study suggests that prompt complexity is a crucial axis to consider when sampling from T2I models, and requires more investigation when generating from very general prompts. \xf{Our findings include 1) the trend of utilities are non-linear, showing an asymmetry of prompt length generalization, 2) diversity does not collapse but plateaus as prompt length increases, suggesting an inherent “lower bound of diversity” in T2I models, 3) optimizing for reference-free metrics harms distributional fidelity, 4) combining guidance methods with prompt expansion achieve the most interesting trade-offs in utilities.} In addition, diversity is a key feature of real-world image distributions, which is still not properly captured by synthetic images from the state-of-the-art T2I models when no explicit prompt expansion is conducted during inference.

 \textbf{Limitations. } For datasets with long captions, our framework needs to use large and diverse enough image datasets to build paired image sets, which is not easy to get.
 Since DCI dataset has only 7805 image-caption pairs, we did not compare the utilities of synthetic images with real data.